Dunure: Harbour

 The harbour is a roughly square basin with a breakwater quay, topped off by a locally characteristic cylindrical stone harbour light.
 The Earl of Cassillis improved the harbour at a cost of £50,000 in 1811, making the location more attractive for fishing.
 The depth of the water in the harbour is 12 ft at ordinary spring tides, but could be artificially increased to almost 30 ft.
 William Aiton records in 1808 that the sole costs of the improvements to Dunure harbour were borne by Thomas Kennedy of Dunure Esq.

 Demography

 Economy and fishing

 The high point of the fishing fleet in Dunure coincided with the great days of the herring fishery in the Clyde, since which time the fleet has declined and now consists of half a dozen small vessels concentrating on catching brown crabs and lobsters.
 Dunure is probably the best preserved of the fishing villages on the Clyde.

+The Annual Reports of the Fishery Board for Scotland provide an insight into the state of fishing from Dunure in the years before the First World War.